justin8/cachedcurrencyrates/README.md

 # Cached Currency Rates

-A caching proxy for the OpenExchangeRates API using AWS CDK.
+A caching proxy for currency rate APIs using AWS CDK.

 ## Architecture